ryanczm/Analytic-Musings/notes/fa/fa.md

 ### The Discretionary Angle  - Open Problems

 * **The Player/Transfer Problem**
-    * Key Idea - A team brings in some players in a window.
-They perform really well, adapt really well.
-A team brings in some players, they flop.
-How do we quantify this?
-Scrape forum/reddit/scouting opinions on the player and turn into a sentiment score?
+    * Key Idea - How much strength do incoming players contribute to core squad strength?
     * Example - Kvara signed in Jan 24/25 for PSG for 70m euros.
 He then made a HUGE impact in PSG for 24/25 and 25/26 CL runs, responsible for their CL dominance.
     * Example - Wirtz signed in July for 25/26 for Liverpool for 120m euros.
 He then played a HUGE role in flopping (Flopian Wirtz as they call him) and is a reason why Liverpool sucked in 25/26.
 He couldn't cut it.
 120m budget would score high in our feature.
     * Idea: Transfer Coefficient - Some have suggested a "transfer coefficient".
 Basically quantifying how well players for each position have done in cross-leagues.
 Then apply that coefficient into a transfer score feature across the season.
 Market value returns?
 What about age confounding.
 Problem: De Bruyne vs Wirtz.
 Perfect counterexamples.